What makes a good teaching assistant?

 Help students to reach their own discoveries by using questioning to prompt and extend their learning – don’t spoon-feed, do the work yourself or give answers.

 Thank you for reading our post on teaching assistant skills.
-Let us know if you find it helpful, or if you think there is some important points we should include in the future!
+Let us know if you find it helpful, or if you think there are some important points we should include in the future!

 ARE YOU LOOKING FOR A NEW TEACHING ASSISTANT JOB OR CAREER SUPPORT?